Sustain / Good Food Enterprises / Food Co-ops toolkit / Choosing the right type of food co-op

-A lot of food co-ops run stalls that are set up on temporary basis in a variety of locations such as community centres, schools, church halls, or outside on the street.
+Many food co-ops run stalls that are set up on a temporary basis in a variety of locations such as community centres, schools, church halls, or outdoors.

-The main disadvantage of a stall is that you are more likely to have waste produce at the end of the session, as it's very hard to predict exactly how much you will sell.
-You will need some way to deal with your leftover stock, such as selling it at a discount or giving it away to a cookery group.
-When running a stall, it's a good idea to have quite a lot of stock with a wide range of produce on sale to ensure the stall looks attractive.
-So in general, stalls work better when you have a larger number of customers.
+Given the unpredictability of how much food you will sell, the main disadvantage of a stall is that you are likely to have surplus food at the end of the session.
+This means you will need some way to deal with your leftover stock, such as selling it at a discount or giving it away to a cookery group.
+It also means that stalls work better when you have a larger number of customers.

 However it does take longer to serve customers as you have to weigh everything out and calculate how much it costs.
 You will also spend longer cashing up at the end of trading, and in turn keeping accurate records is more complicated.
 BAs a result you may need more help from volunteers to run the stalls and their role will be a bit more challenging as it may involve adding up or using a till.

 To find more useful food co-op related information visit our homepage

 Food Co-ops toolkit: The Food Co-ops Toolkit will give you all the information you need to set up your own food co-op.